jmurga/Analytical.jl/docs/src/index.md

-# Analytical
+# ABC-MK

-Analytical approximation to $\alpha_{x}$.
+ABC-MK is an analytical approximation to $\alpha_{x}$.
 We explore the impact of linkage and background selection at positive selected alleles sites.
 The package solves anylitical approximations for different genetic scenarios in order to estimate the strenght and rate of adaptation.

 When empircal values of polymorphim and divergence are given, they will be used to discern their expected correspoding values modeled under any Distribution of Fitness Effect (*DFE*) and background selection values (*B*).

 Our goal is to subset summary statistics given empirical observed values that would be used as prior distributions in *ABC* algorithms.
 Please check

-# Installation
+## Installation

 To install our module we highly recommend to use [LTS official Julia binaries](https://julialang.org/downloads/).
 If is your first time using Julia, you can easily export the Julia bin through ```export PATH="/path/to/directory/julia-1.v.v/bin:$PATH"``` in your shell.
 Since we use *scipy* to solve equations, the package depends on PyCall.